rowengb/GSPro-MLM2PRO-OCR-Connector/README.md

 # GSPro-MLM2PRO-OCR
-An OpenCV interface to use the Rapsodo MLM2PRO with the golf simulation software GSPro.
+A Python script that interfaces the Rapsodo MLM2PRO golf launch monitor with the GSPro golf simulation software using OpenCV and Tesseract OCR.

 Required Apps: